 How can a domestic violence conviction affect my citizenship status?

-A domestic violence conviction may prevent you from being naturalized, renewing your visa, or from re-entering the United States.
+A Domestic Violence in California conviction may prevent you from being naturalized, renewing your visa, or from re-entering the United States.
 It might even lead to deportation.
-This is because a conviction for domestic violence is considered to be a crime of “moral turpitude” and therefore carries a moral stigma and reflects poorly on your record.
+This is because a conviction for domestic violence is considered to be a crime of “moral turpitude” and therefore carries a moral stigma and reflects poorly on your record in California.
 Though every case is unique, a skilled attorney can handle your case in a way that protects your status or odds of becoming naturalized.
 If you are not a citizen of the U.S., you should make sure to mention this to your attorney.
 The Law Offices of Nicola Fitzgerald will refer you to an immigration attorney to consult with on all matters related to your immigration status.